calebwoods/rack-talk/index.md

 ## Cucumber Test Login Backdoor

-* What step is run most often in your cucumber suite?
+* The sign_in step is often run on almost every example
-* Do we need to test the login form for every example?
+* How can be avoid this overhead?

 !SLIDE left